top of page

 Welcome to Catherine Taylor's Website

-Author of Beyond The Moon, the Amazon no. 1 best selling literary novel of WW1, time travel and love, shortlisted for the Eharmony/Orion Love Story Prize and longlisted for the Exeter Novel Prize
+Author of Beyond The Moon, the Amazon no. 1 best selling novel of WW1, time travel and love, shortlisted for the Eharmony/Orion Love Story Prize and longlisted for the Exeter Novel Prize

 If you've read and enjoyed Beyond The Moon please consider leaving me a review on Amazon and Goodreads - reviews really help new authors.
 Thank you!